 - No. Submitted solutions will be executed and checked without logging in, but nothing will be saved and you won't appear on the leaderboards.

-- Which Languages Are Supported?
+- What Languages Are Supported?

 - Are Warnings Ignored?